copethomas/DomainFrontingDiscovery/README.md

 # DomainFronting Discovery Tool

-This is a fork of Karthika Subramani original Domain Fronting research tooling, updated with patches to work with a alternative methodology described here : https://github.com/copethomas/defcon-33-domain-fronting <--- Please check out this repo before diving into this one.
+This is a fork of Karthika Subramani original Domain Fronting research tooling, updated with patches to work with a alternative methodology described here:

+https://github.com/copethomas/defcon-33-domain-fronting - Please check out this repo before diving into this one!

 Full archived results from 2025-07-30 are available here: